 A Unique Approach

-Cambodian Children’s Fund operates 65 programs across 6 core program areas as part of our comprehensive approach to community development, and while many of these programs are not education-focused, they all play an essential part in our success in providing education to many children who were once thought unreachable.
+Cambodian Children’s Fund operates 64 projects across 6 core program areas as part of our comprehensive approach to community development.
+While many of these programs are not education-focused, they all play an essential part in our success in providing education to many children who were once thought unreachable.

 But to get children to go to school, and to keep them going, we need to do more than provide education.
 We need to address the issues and dysfunction that keep the children away.